keybase/keybase-bot/README.md

   - wallet transaction monitoring and sending
   - channel + team joining and leaving from inside bot; channel creation inside bot
   - tests (will be nice with one shot mode)
+  - bigger question: should this be expanded into a general keybase bot? it would expose other things such as team mgmt, KBFS fs operations, etc.

 ### Contributions